Erfaniaa/binance-futures-trading-bot/README.md

 - Use classes and make `main.py` smaller.
 - Add more indicators to `indicators.py`.
 - Find a better way to handle error codes.
-- Unify get candles functions
+- Unify get candles functions.

 ## See Also